rpellerin/dotfiles/README.md

     - In the tab "General": "disable all switch buttons ("Handle display brightness keys" and all under "Appearance"), set "Do nothing" everywhere except for "When power button is pressed", pick "Ask".
     - In the tab "System", for both "On battery" and "Plugged in", make sure nothing happens when you close the lid, just switch off display.
 Set the suspend mode to "Never".
 Critical battery power level on 3% should suspend.
 Make sure to tick "Lock screen when system is going to sleep".
-    - In the tab "Display", for both "On battery" and "Plugged in", "Blank after" 1 minute, "Put to sleep after" never, and "Switch off after" never.
+    - In the tab "Display", for both "On battery" and "Plugged in", "Blank after" never, "Put to sleep after" never, and "Switch off after" never.
 "Reduce brightness after" never.
+Yet, **leave "Display power management" on, as otherwise the screensaver won't be able to turn off the screen.**
 - In `Removable Drives and Media`, uncheck the 3 options about auto-mount and auto-browse.
 - In `Notifications`, log all notifications but not applications.
 - In `Mouse and Touchpad`, set the duration for `Disable touchpad while typing` to 0.4s.
 Also enable horizontal scrolling.